 To ensure that function spaces are used effectively and allocated fairly, the following guidelines apply at all times:

 1. The Student Code of Conduct is in effect at all times.
-Violations of the Student Code of Conduct and all other College policies as outlined in Undergraduate and Graduate student handbooks and catalogues as well as in other official institutional publications will be subject to disciplinary action through the College’s disciplinary process.
+Violations of the Student Code of Conduct and all other College policies as outlined in Undergraduate and Graduate student handbooks as well as in other official institutional publications will be subject to disciplinary action through the College’s disciplinary process.

 2. Campus Center/Cabaret Policy infractions will result in an official warning as issued by Campus Center Administration.
 Those in receipt of more than 2 warnings will be subject to disciplinary action as sanctioned by the Campus Center Administration and/or the College Conduct Coordinator as applicable.